Full Text Corpora

 Scholarly Context for Corpus Creation

-Since much of the U.S. scholarly work on computational literary analysis has been driven by studies of modern, Anglophone texts, I needed a collection of texts in my area and language of specialization: 14th-18th century Italian.
-Such a collection offers an opportunity to test the portability of 21st century quantitative methods.
+Since much of the U.S. scholarly work on computational literary analysis has been driven by studies of modern, Anglophone texts, I needed a collection of texts in my area and language of specialization: 14th-18th- century Italian.
+By developing such a collection, in addition to learning about the Italian texts, I have an opportunity to test the portability of 21st-century quantitative methods for text analysis designed for modern English.
 In terms of scale and scope, my preliminary point of comparison was Matthew Jockers’ corpus used for Macroanalysis (Univ. of Illinois Press, 2013).
 Andrew Piper explores subcorpora that range in size from 75,000 poems, to 150 novels, to 28,000 documents of fiction and nonfiction, to 65,000 characters in 7,500 novels in Enumerations (Univ. of Chicago Press, 2018).
 Both scholars were working with teams of graduate students at institutions with robust support for Digital Humanities research.

 Since Bowdoin College is an undergraduate-only institution without a non-English language course requirement, I have approached corpus development in two directions: using what is already available and carefully curating a new data set with the paid help of Italian majors and an Italophile outside contractor, MAI Services.